Skip to main content

 Do you support EV fleet management?

 Yes.
 We build charging schedule optimization, range estimation, battery health monitoring, and charging infrastructure management.
-Most off-the-shelf solutions handle EV poorly — custom gives you a competitive advantage.
+Most off-the-shelf tools handle EV badly, so building custom is where the competitive advantage comes from.

 How long does fleet management software take to build?